crytic/slither-action/README.md

 ### Example workflow: Brownie and SARIF

 The following is a complete GitHub Actions workflow example.
-It will trigger with commits on `master` as well as any pull request opened against the `master` branch.
+It will trigger with commits on `main` as well as any pull request opened against the `main` branch.
 It leverages the Python integration in the Slither action to set up a virtual environment and install project dependencies before running Slither on the project.
 Slither will output findings in SARIF format, and those will get uploaded to GitHub.

-We also include `continue-on-error: true` on the Slither action, to avoid failing the run if findings are found.
+We also include `continue-on-error: true` on the Slither action to avoid failing the run if findings are found.

 ```yaml